-To view the Field Codes available to you, click the Help icon on the AcclaimIP desktop.
-You'll notice a series of tabs at top which includes Syntax Instructions, Cheat Sheet, and Column Definitions.
+To view the Field Codes available to you, click the Help icon on the AcclaimIP desktop or the Help & Guides on the Search box.
+You will notice a series of tabs at top which includes Syntax Instructions, Field Code Guide, Column Definitions, and Document Codes.

 A handy PDF of the Cheat Sheet can be downloaded by clicking the Download PDF button in the bottom of the Help window's toolbar.